-Director of Psychology Explains Shepherd Center's Approach to Caring for the Body and Mind
+Director of Psychology and Neuropsychology Explains Shepherd Center's Approach to Caring for the Body and Mind

 Laurie Nash, Ph.D., ABPP, discusses the role of psychology in rehabilitation.

 Laurie Nash, Ph.D., ABPP, is a board-certified rehabilitation psychologist and clinical neuropsychologist who joined Shepherd Center in 2009.
-She became director of Shepherd Center’s Psychology Department in 2016.
+She is the director of Shepherd Center’s Psychology and Neuropsychology Department.

 Q: How soon do patients and their families begin working with you and your team?